bryan-bartow/homebridge-alarm.com/README.md

 # WrapAPI Calls

 Bookmark each of the following calls on [WrapAPI](https://www.wrapapi.com).
-Once you do this and generate a server API key you can call the API
+Once you do this and generate a server API key you can use to call the API.

 * [initlogin](https://wrapapi.com/#/view/bryanbartow/alarmdotcom/initlogin/latest)
 * [login](https://wrapapi.com/#/view/bryanbartow/alarmdotcom/login/latest)